Tips for organising your fish and seafood export to Europe

 Apart from information (and sometimes guidance) about product, place (distribution), price, promotion, planet and people, they have a detailed website about sectors and markets.
 Moreover, agencies such as CBI can help you to set up an export marketing plan, and can put you in contact with reliable importers and financing opportunities.

 There are some private consultancy firms which can offer you services to increase exports to a certain market.
-A company such as the Seafood Trade Intelligence Portal from the Netherlands, for example, is a private agency that has lots of data and contacts worldwide.
+A company such as the Seafood TIP from the Netherlands, for example, is a private agency that has lots of data and contacts worldwide.
 These private consultants work based on an annual membership or an hourly consultancy fee.
+Seafood TIP reports on price trends, trade and market demands that could help exporters make sound business decisions.
 Due to their detailed knowledge, they can be a good, reliable and personalised source for exporters and importers.

 With the billions of websites on search engines nowadays, you can find whatever information you need online.
 For example, type “how to make a business plan” or “exporting to Europe” in a search engine such as Google or Bing and you will find countless sites that can help.
 We are in the “information age”: it is all there; you only have to search for it and learn.

 - Check the Seafood Importers & Processors Alliance and scan their members for companies with which you may be able to work as well as information on developments in the seafood industry.